An Easy Thai Satay Chicken In A Thick And Creamy Peanut Sauce with a special ingredient in the sauce that makes this

 - Don’t have time to be cubing chicken, soaking skewers and threading chicken onto those skewers while trying to avoid stabbing fingers and palms with said skewers.

 - Sometimes we just want an easy route.
 This is for us.

-Serve with this incredible peanut sauce on the side OR drown the chicken in the satay sauce before it hits the table, I love both ways and can never decide which one is better, because in the end it’s going to end up in sauce.
+Serve with this incredible peanut sauce on the side OR drown the chicken in the satay sauce before it hits the table, I love both ways and can never decide which one is better because in the end it’s going to end up in sauce.
 Serving the sauce on the side would suit most people for easier control of exactly how much sauce goes over the chicken.

 The chicken is first marinaded in a beautiful sauce FULL of satay flavours, and seared in that sauce for extra flavours.
 Don’t even try to skip this step.
 You’d be loco to rush ahead.

 What makes this marinade extra special is using Thai red Curry Paste!
 Forget about buying a basket full of spices and ingredients, grinding them yourself and turning them into a paste, which is essentially what most Thai sauces are made from.
 No need when you can get a good Thai Paste at any supermarket.

 Once you’ve seared your chicken, it then finishes cooking in the oven while you prepare this sauce.
 THIS SAUCE.
 God, help me.
 NOT just peanut butter and coconut milk.
-No, forget it.
-I don’t roll like that.
 The peanut sauce ALSO has Thai paste for an extra hit of flavour, plus other flavours and spices to get that WOW factor.

 From here, once the chicken is cooked through, you can pour the sauce straight into the pan and reserve maybe 1/4 cup for serving.